paulipa/sico-wiki/tools/blog.md

 1. If old orders have been completed you can delete them from the sheet.
 Pretty much all orders that have a vendor marked are good to be deleted.
 1. Once the copies have been created you can fulfill the order by finding all needed copies and contracting them over to the client whos name you can see on the order
 ![store-order-billing.jpg](/store-order-billing.jpg =400x)
-1. Once done click on completed to mark the order as completed.
+1. Once done click on 'completed' to mark the order as completed.